IRA Withdrawal For A Home Purchase: What You Need To Know

 If the penalty is your concern, you want to avoid withdrawing more than $10,000 for a down payment as a first-time home buyer.
 Speak with a financial or tax advisor about making a withdrawal for other purposes beyond the scope of this post.

-The Pros And Cons Of An IRA Home Purchase
+Pros And Cons Of Making An IRA Withdrawal For A Home Purchase

 There are both benefits and disadvantages to using an IRA withdrawal toward a home purchase.